IFRS 9 Financial Instruments

 Therefore, no procrastinating, time to get ready!

-However, as I want to help you understand and smoothly implement IFRS 9, a few articles dealing with the specific topics were and will be published on IFRSbox.
-You can read their list at the end.
+However, as I want to help you understand and smoothly implement IFRS 9, a few articles dealing with the specific topics were published on CPDbox – you can see their full list here.

 If you enjoy the video learning more than reading, then please scroll down and watch the video with the summary of IFRS 9.